cstamas/rrf-demo/README.md

 MC Artifacts via Atlassian infrastructure, or Groovy repository if that would be first (as same stands for that as well).
 Not only is slower, but has a nice dangerous side as well.

+Moreover, we might skim over the fact, that Groovy compiler artifact, present only in `groovy-plugins-release` remote repository were asked for from Atlassian as well.
+This "leakage" of artifact requests is caused by the fact that Maven goes "round robin" just to get the needed artifact, by iterating (in effective POM order) thru remote repositories.
+This not only adds extra time to build (as HTTP requests are issues only to get 404 response), but also "leaks" your dependencies to those repositories that for sure have no such thing.

 ## Lets fix this

 This is where Remote Repository Filtering comes to play.
 We can fix this ONLY by filtering